Quarterly Financial Report for the quarter ended September 30, 2018

 3. Risks and Uncertainties

-Although there have been no significant changes in the nature of the Agency's operations or programs over the last quarter, the Agency continues to face a significant volume of air travel complaints, which is five to seven times higher than historical levels.
+Although there have been no significant changes in the nature of the CTA's operations or programs over the last quarter, the CTA will continue to exercise rigour and scrutiny in relation to its resources.

 Approval by Senior Officials

 |Total available for use for the year ending March 31, 2019*||Used during the quarter ended September 30, 2018||Year to date used at quarter-end|